Shimork04/FindME/README.md

-# FindME
+# FindME - Information Gathering Tool
-It is web scrapper tool, coded in python using different social media platforms to search for an particular user.
+It is web scrapper tool, coded in python using different social media platforms to search for an user, as part of Information Gathering

+Day1 - Web scrapper file.